 Grace MacNair is a poet, teacher, and healthcare professional.
 Born and raised in the mountains of North Carolina, she currently lives in Brooklyn, NY.
 She holds a BA from UNC Chapel Hill and an MFA from Hunter College.

-In addition to teaching creative writing at Hunter College, Grace has taught summer programs at Barnard College and was a regular substitute lecturer at UNC Chapel Hill.
+In addition to teaching creative writing at Hunter College, Grace has taught at health centers for at-risk youth, for summer programs at Barnard College, and was a regular substitute lecturer at UNC Chapel Hill.
 Grace currently teaches poetry privately and online to adults and K-12 students at The ArtsCenter.